 Discussion on altitudes

-Why 2300′ or 2500′?
 VFR cruising altitudes are even thousands + 500′ on westbound courses (e.g. 4500) and odd thousands + 500′ on eastbound (e.g. 5500).
 That rule only officially starts at 3000′ AGL though.
 This means there are no official altitudes below 3000′ AGL.
 We could climb to 3500’MSL on the way to Brackett, but on such a short flight, at best, you would climb and immediately descend (or maybe never even reach 3500).
-Also notice Ontario’s airspace starts just west of Brackett at 2700’MSL; by staying at 2500′ or below, we avoid the possibility of accidentally straying into their airspace.
-Why not lower than 2300′? – there is terrain along the route and 2300′ is as low as I feel comfortable flying there.
-This discussion gives a good illustration of many issues in flying; there is not a single right way to do something, there are alternatives and trade-offs that need to be weighed and you may feel a different answer is appropriate when you are a pilot.
+Also notice Ontario’s airspace starts just west of Brackett at 2700’MSL; by staying at 2500′, we avoid the possibility of accidentally straying into their airspace.
+Why not lower than 2500′? – there is terrain along the route such that flying much lower than 2500′ would be pushing the 1000′ AGL rule in a “congested area”.